Mya-Tinsay/Mya-Tinsay.github.io/index.md

 Hi, I'm **Mya Tinsay** — a Mechatronics student at Texas A&M University with a passion for hands-on design, embedded systems, and robotics.

 I'm currently leading the electrical team for the **TURTLE Robotics Team**, where we’re building an aeroponic system with custom electronics.
-I also serve as the Treasurer for our campus chapter of the **Society of Asian Scientists and Engineers (SASE)**, where I help manage logistics for events and conferences.
+I also serve as the Treasurer for our campus chapter of the **Society of Asian Scientists and Engineers (SASE)**, where I help manage our budget and daily transactions.

 ---

-### 🔧 Key Skills
+### Key Skills
 - Microcontroller Programming (C)
 - Analog/Digital Circuit Design
 - MATLAB Simulink Modeling